Are you ready to make a lasting impact on the life of a young person?

 — Dr. Kevin C, Alum of 7th Inning Stretch

 “When you thought I wasn’t looking, I saw that you cared, and I wanted to be everything I could be.
 When you thought I wasn’t looking, I saw a tear in your eye and I learned that sometimes things hurt; but it’s alright to cry.
 When you thought I wasn’t looking, I learned most of life’s lessons that I need to be a good person when I grow up.
 When you thought I wasn’t looking, I looked at you and wanted to say, ‘Thanks…for all the things I saw when you thought I wasn’t looking.'”

 –Josh P, Alum of 7th Inning Stretch, age 18

 “I first began tutoring in 7th Inning in 1995.
 I have tutored almost every week, ever since.
 Now, almost every day, I hear from the alum of the 7th Inning, about their lives, their successes, their gratitude.
 They truly send me a song!
 But there is more: Through this miraculous and life-changing program, I have been changed, I have been renewed.
 I have found renewed passion for life, renewed meaning, purpose and joy.
 That is the power of service!”

-–Donald Clinebell, 22 year Tutor/Mentor, San Clemente, CA
+–Donald Clinebell, Tutor/Mentor from 1995 to Present, San Clemente, CA